Kiffhost/exalted-scripture-understanding/Exalted-Specific Rules/Infernal/Devil-Body Powers/Area Attack.md

 Area attacks are incompatible with Simple Charms.

 An alternative version of this power lets the Infernal roll her full Initiative against each enemy hit by a decisive attack or gambit or gain the Initiative from all enemies hit by a withering attack.
 However, she can only do so once per scene.
+She can purchase both versions separately.